Polygyny: Augmenting division of labor

-Boserup (1970) was the first to propose that the high incidence of polygyny in sub-Saharan Africa is rooted in the sexual division of labor in hoe-farming and the large economic contribution of women.
+Ester Boserup was the first to propose that the high incidence of polygyny in sub-Saharan Africa is rooted in the sexual division of labor in hoe-farming and the large economic contribution of women.

 In some regions of shifting cultivation where polygyny is most frequently recorded, labor is often starkly divided between genders.
 In many of these cases, the task of felling trees in preparation of new plots, the fencing of fields against wild animals, and sometimes the planting of crops, is usually done by men and older boys (along with hunting, fishing and the raising of livestock).
 Wives, on the other hand, are responsible for other aspects of cultivating, food processing and providing meals and for performing domestic duties for the family.
-Boserup notes that though the work completed by women calculates for a larger percentage of the tasks that form the basis of sub-Saharan life, women often do not receive the majority portion of the benefits that accompany economic and agricultural success.
+Boserup argues that though women's work comprises a larger percentage of tasks that form the basis of sub-Saharan life, women often do not receive the majority portion of the benefits that accompany economic and agricultural success.

 An elderly cultivator, with several wives and likely several young male children, benefits from having a much larger workforce within his household.
 By the combined efforts of his young sons and young wives, he may gradually expand his cultivation and become more prosperous.
 A man with a single wife has less help in cultivation and is likely to have little or no help for felling trees.
 According to Boserup's historical data, women living in such a structure also welcome one or more co-wives to share with them the burden of daily labor.
 However, the second wife will usually do the most tiresome work, almost as if she were a servant to the first wife, and will be inferior to the first wife in status.
 A 1930s study of the Mende in the West African state of Sierra Leone concluded that a plurality of wives is an agricultural asset, since a large number of women makes it unnecessary to employ wage laborers.
 Polygyny is considered an economic advantage in many rural areas.
 In some cases, the economic role of the additional wife enables the husband to enjoy more leisure.